-Since 2000, thanks to the global effort of prevention of mother-to-child transmission (PMTCT) services led by UNICEF and its partners, 2 million new infections in children have been averted.
+Since 2000, thanks to the global effort of prevention of mother-to-child transmission (PMTCT) services led by UNICEF and its partners, some 2 million new infections in children under five have been averted!

 A huge leap has been made for children to grow up free of HIV but we cannot stop until it is a reality for every child, everywhere.

-Every day, more than 400 children are infected with HIV and around 300 children died of AIDS-related illnesses.
+Every day, near 500 children are infected with HIV through mother-to-child transmission of HIV.